WycliffeAssociates/USFMScannerNet/README.md

 - **ScannerService**: Main hosted service that processes Service Bus messages and orchestrates the scanning workflow
 - **USFM Verification**: Python-based tool (`usfmtools`) that checks USFM files for formatting errors and inconsistencies
 - **BTT Writer Support**: Automatically converts BTT Writer project files to USFM format for scanning
+- **Manifest Validation**: Parses the repository's JSON and YAML manifests to confirm they are well-formed, reporting `MD01` for invalid JSON and `MD02` for invalid YAML
 - **Azure Integration**: Uses Azure Service Bus for event-driven processing and Azure Blob Storage for result persistence

 ### Processing Flow